 Departure - Arrival

 If you go for any of these bus options, you would arrive in plenty of time to catch the 14.30 ferry to Stari Grad port, arriving at 16.30 just in time for our free transfer service to the retreat.
 The bus station is just across from the port, so it literally will bring you where you need to be!
 The ticket costs approximately 18-20 euros, depending on the time you choose.

 The distance from Zadar to Split is 158km and the journey can take you anywhere from 1 hour 40 minutes by highway, or up to 4 hours if you go by bus along the old coastal road.

 Bus from Zadar to Split

 If you arrive at Zadar Airport you have a Zadar Airport Bus which will get you to Zadar Bus station.
 However, If you are in Zadar's old town you will have to catch a taxi from the old town to the Zadar bus station as it’s not within walking distance.

 There is a huge number of bus departures from Zadar to Split with different companies, the ticket costs around 80 kunas or 13 euros; you can find tickets here: https://getbybus.com

 During the summer months, it is advisable that you book your ticket in advance as it's peak tourist season and the Zadar to Split bus fills quickly.

-From Split, you can follow our guide on the previous page to reach us in Hvar.
+From Split, you can follow our guidance above to reach us on Hvar.

 Traveling via Rijeka